LoginRadius/docs/content/howto/work-with-sott.md

 1. Calculate DateInterval( Difference of start time and end time ) in the above DateFormat.
 2. Calculate plain text like StartDateInterval + "#" + + "#" + EndDateInterval.
 3. Generate a PBKDF2 key derivation of a supplied encoded Secret key.
-4. Encrypt the text with below parameters
+4. Encrypt the text with below parameters:
     1. PBKDF2 key
     2. Plain text
     3. Encoded INITVECTOR